michaelgroves90/CV-1/README.md

 The pub is often where you will find me, engaging in conversation with friends and enjoying a few gins.
 I am a keen reader, enjoying such subjects as Economics, Philosophy, and Political Theory.
 I also love science fiction and fantasy novels. <br>
 Strategy games (chess, computer games) <br>
-I still ocassionally write music and enjoy production and sound design.
+I still occasionally write music and enjoy production and sound design.